NTIA/vqm/README.md

 ## Iterated Nested Least Squares Algorithm (INLSA)

-The `inlsa` directory contains MATLAB code implementing INLSA.
+The inlsa directory contains an iterated nested least-squares algorithm (INLSA) for fitting multiple data sets

-This algorithm that allows multiple subjective datasets to be fitted to a single subjective scale.
+INLSA is an algorithm that allows multiple subjective datasets to be fitted to a single subjective scale.
 INLSA computes the fit from a common set of objective metrics.
+Files inlsa.m and pars_inlsa.m implement INLSA.
+File inlsa_demo.m creates made-up data for three (3) experiments and plots that data before and after running INLSA.
+The user can actually see what INLSA does to the data.
+Also the user gets a concrete example of how to call INLSA.
+The user can just replace the made-up data with real data and the use INLSA.

+- Click [here](https://its.ntia.gov/publications/2428.aspx) for a reference.
+This document fully describes the algorithm.
+- Click [here](https://its.ntia.gov/publications/2578.aspx) for a comparison of INLSA and subjective mapping.
+This paper demonstrates why data from different subjective tests must be fitted.
+- Click [here](https://its.ntia.gov/publications/2494.aspx) for an example of how multiple subjective datasets can be combined using overlapping subjective datasets.

 ## Subject Screening
-The `subject_screening` directory contains four methods for screeing subjects.
+The screening directory contains four methods for screening subjects during a subjective test.

 ## Spatial Information (SI) Filter

-The `si` directory contains MATLAB code implementing the spatial information (SI) filter.
+The si directory contains MATLAB code implementing the spatial information (SI) filter.
 This filter detects long edges and estimates edge angle.
-The filter size can be adjusted to any odd number size (e.g., 13 by 13 pixels, 21 by 21 pixels).
+The filter size can be adjusted to any odd number size (e.g., 13 by 13 pixels or 21 by 21 pixels).

 ## Contact